Skip to content

 Brain Tumor Support Conversations

-The Brain Tumor Support Conversations are an online support group run by the brain tumor community for the brain tumor community.
-This group is attended and run by patients and care partners who have had firsthand experience with the challenges and effects of a brain tumor diagnosis.
+The Brain Tumor Support Conversations is an online support group run by the brain tumor community for the brain tumor community.
+This group is attended by patients who have had firsthand experience with the challenges and effects of a brain tumor diagnosis.

-This support group is a welcoming space where patients and loved ones can have honest, supportive discussions about the feelings and emotions that accompany any aspect of the brain tumor experience.
+This support group is a welcoming space where patients can have honest, supportive discussions about the feelings and emotions that accompany any aspect of the brain tumor experience.

-These online support group conversations are held on the third Sunday of each month from 7-8 pm ET/4-5 pm PT.
-After you sign up with your email, you will receive a confirmation email and it will allow us to stay in touch with you.
+These online support group conversations are held on the third Sunday of each month from 7-8 p.m.
+ET/4-5 p.m.
+PT.
+After signing up with your email, you will receive a confirmation email, and it will allow us to stay in touch with you.
 For more information, see our privacy policy.

 Find an Event Near You See All Events